 Key Features:

-- Comes in various thicknesses and widths
+- Available in various thicknesses and R-values (typically R-11 to R-38)

 What Is Blown-In Insulation?